Lab 1-1: Basics

 From the main Fetch window, choose the New Connection option under the File menu.

 This will bring up a window where you'll enter your SFTP credentials.
 For your username and password, you'll use the credentials you created when filling out the CS115 account request form.
-For the other fields, match the graphic below.
+For the other fields, match the graphic below (make sure to set 'Connect using' to "SFTP").

 If your server account has not yet been created, you can use one of our temporary guest accounts.
 See the whiteboard or instructor for credentials.